Exquisite display cabinet/continental display made of rosewood and satin, with a marble top - antique

 Description

-Exquisite continental display cabinet made of rosewood and satin, with a marble top featuring an inlaid Vitruvian frieze and brass decoration, with glass doors and a lacquered wooden panel beneath the surrounding trim, crushed velvet interior with 3 shelves, all surrounded by finely inlaid pilasters, standing on slender, inverted, inlaid legs topped with brass fittings.
+Exquisite continental display cabinet made of rosewood and satin, with a marble top featuring an inlaid Vitruvian frieze and brass decorative elements, with glass doors and a lacquered wooden panel beneath the surrounding trim, crushed velvet interior with 3 shelves, all surrounded by finely inlaid pilasters, standing on slender, inverted, inlaid legs topped with brass fittings.
 This fabulous showcase is in excellent original condition, ready to be placed in your home.

-Elegant antique furniture and accessories can be a perfect idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It was influenced by Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-The key to stylish antique furniture is originality.
-Ultimately, this is what matters most to buyers, as the market is flooded with counterfeits.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details